lropero/yatb/README.md

 ## Creating strategies

 You can create your own strategies and use them within your advisor(s) (Node.js skills required), ~browse existing [strateties](https://github.com/lropero/yatb/tree/master/strategies) to see how they are built~ (TODO: write how-to-build-strategy documentation).
+You can use any of [these indicators](https://tulipindicators.org/list), refer to `Function Prototype` on each indicator from that list to build the `params` object required by strategies (or see how existing strategies match up things 😅).

 Please consider naming and sharing your strategy by creating a pull request.